 "Discourse coalition" is arguably the most general way of conceiving of such discursive communities.
-Maarten Hajer (1993:45) uses the concept to combine the analysis of a "discursive production of reality," or "social construct," with the extradiscursive practices from which social constructs emerge and in which the groups of policy actors who construct the new social idea or narratives engage.
-He uses the concept of discourse coalitions in particular to illustrate how a social construct, in his case acid rain in Britain, came increasingly to be used by competing coalitions that sought to control the construction and implementation of acid rain policy in the country.
-Discourse coalitions are also used by Gerhard Lehmbruch to identify the policy actors who share ideas across extended periods of time, as in the rise of ordo-liberalism in Germany as well as the idea of a social market economy, developed in early postwar Germany by Alfred Müller-Armack, the entrepreneurial actor responsible for leading the discourse coalition that developed the arguments that convinced policy actors, political actors, and then the public of the necessity and appropriateness of this idea (Lehmbruch 2001).

-The members of the discourse coalitions themselves need not share all the same ideas, beliefs, and goals, or to the same degree, in order to promote a common policy program.
-Instead, they may be united by agreement on certain policy objectives or the use of certain policy instruments.
-They may agree on the cognitive arguments to justify a policy program but disagree over aspects of the normative arguments to use in legitimization.
-They may agree on an overall policy program but disagree over the nature and range of its sectoral applications.
-Their interests may naturally be different, but they may nevertheless agree on the institutional arrangements to be set up to arbitrate among those interests (see Jobert 2003).
-Importantly, then, discourse coalitions are themselves engaged in constant argumentation in their efforts to develop the arguments that they hope policy actors will ultimately take as their own as they generate policies.
+Maarten Hajer (1993:45) uses the concept to elucidate the "discursive production of reality" by groups of policy actors who construct the new social idea or narratives engage, as in the case of acid rain policy in the country.
+Discourse coalitions are also used by Gerhard Lehmbruch (2001) to identify the policy actors who share ideas across extended periods of time, as in the rise of ordo-liberalism in Germany as well as the idea of a social market economy.
+Notably, the members of the discourse coalitions themselves need not share all the same ideas, beliefs, goals, or interests in order to promote a common policy program (see Jobert 2003).
+Rather, discourse coalitions may be engaged in constant argumentation in their efforts to develop the ideas that they hope policy actors will ultimately take as their own as they generate policies.